 Agora Ballroom

-The Agora Theatre and Ballroom in Cleveland, Ohio, is located in a century-old, restored opera house just three miles from the Rock & Roll Hall of Fame.
+The Agora Theatre and Ballroom in Cleveland, Ohio is located in a century-old, restored opera house just three miles from the Rock & Roll Hall of Fame.
 The now-defunct Agora Ballroom in West Hartford, Connecticut, on the other hand, was in an old typewriter warehouse atop a landfill at 165 Dexter Avenue, just steps away from the local DPW.
 But despite that humble pedigree, the list of musical acts that graced the stage at the Agora Ballroom rivals its Cleveland-based namesake and includes a number of artists who are now enshrined in the Rock & Roll Hall of Fame.

 Perhaps foreshadowing the popularity of outdoor concert sheds, the Agora had a 900-vehicle parking lot, which was ideally suited for pre-show tailgating.
-The drinking age in Connecticut did not increase to 21 until late 1985 and the club (perhaps unwisely) allowed re-entry, so trips to the parking lot to “refuel” between acts were quite common.
+The drinking age in Connecticut did not increase to 21 until late 1985, and the club (perhaps unwisely) allowed re-entry, so trips to the parking lot to “refuel” between acts were quite common.

 Former co-owner Hank Zukowski estimates that the Agora hosted over 1,000 concerts between 1982 and 1989 and the list of acts that appeared is a who’s who of ‘70s/’80s rock royalty, including Talking Heads, The Clash, Peter Gabriel and The Ramones, the last of which appeared a dozen times.
-Metal legends Anthrax, Megadeth, Metallica, Motörhead, Overkill and Slayer performed at the Agora, most of them more than once.
+Heavy metal legends Anthrax, Megadeth, Metallica, Motörhead, Overkill and Slayer performed at the Agora, most of them more than once.
 Blues artists such as Johnny Winter and Stevie Ray Vaughan took the stage, as did Aerosmith in 1984 (between their 1970s rise to fame and their 1987 comeback).

 In addition to acts from outside New England, the Agora regularly hosted bands from the inside the region including NRBQ and Connecticut-based jam band Max Creek, that latter of which considered the venue its home base.
-“In many people’s minds, it was the best place in the area to hear music, and since then, no place in Connecticut and western Massachusetts has come close to what it was,” Max Creek’s Mark Mercier told the Harford Courant in 2009.
+“In many people’s minds, it was the best place in the area to hear music, and since then, no place in Connecticut and Western Massachusetts has come close to what it was,” Max Creek’s Mark Mercier told the Hartford Courant in 2009.
 “Fans loved it.
 Lots of room to dance.
 A great big room with a wooden stage,” added the band’s one-time drummer Greg DeGuglielmo.
 “The sound was tremendous.
 The old wood in the place really resonated.”

 As is often the case with shows at smaller venues, some things had to be seen to be believed.
 Christian heavy metal band Stryper threw tiny Bibles into the crowd during one of its shows.
-The late and legendary queen of punk, Wendy O. Williams (frontwoman of The Plasmatics), blew up a Cadillac during a gig at the Agora.
+The late and legendary queen of punk, Wendy O. Williams (of The Plasmatics), blew up a Cadillac during a gig at the Agora.
 One regular at the venue remembers seeing Billy Bragg (on his first US tour) playing with his amp strapped to his back.
 He also recalls seeing The Psychedelic Furs’ vocalist Richard Butler sitting on his monitor having a smoke while he sang.
-This writer witnessed an unfortunate soul attempt to stage dive from the side stage into a half-filled house at a Stranglers show.
-It did not end well.
+This writer witnessed an unfortunate soul attempt to stage dive from the side stage into a half-filled house at a Stranglers show; it did not end well.

-At their Agora stop on their ill-fated final post-Mick Jones tour, The Clash delayed the start of their show to allow the crowd from the nearby Bushnell Memorial Auditorium to migrate over after The Pretenders’ concert in hopes of filling the venue (which worked).
+At their Agora stop on their ill-fated final post-Mick Jones tour, The Clash delayed the start of their show to allow those from the nearby Bushnell Memorial Auditorium to migrate over after The Pretenders’ concert in the hope of filling the venue (which worked).
 In the fall of 1986, NRBQ refused to get on stage since it was Game six of the World Series and the Boston Red Sox were playing the New York Mets.
 The band went on after the game ended, but by then the Red Sox fans had turned hostile (because of the famous error by Sox first baseman Bill Buckner that resulted in the Mets winning the game).

 A valiant effort was made to re-open the Agora, but it was not to be.
-In 1990, the Forum, the last club to occupy the space, closed for good.
+In 1990, the last club to occupy the space, The Forum, closed for good.
 In June 2009, after 20 years of disuse, building owners Arborio Corporation turned their excavators on the once-popular hall and, in a matter of hours, the building was no more.
 Today, 165 Dexter Avenue is home to Agora Recycled Materials, so if you go there looking for rock, all you’ll find is gravel.

 (by Lincoln Purdy)